 - Use the dmi option when mounting a filesystem to be managed. - Start DMF on the CXFS active metadata server for each filesystem to be managed.

-For more information about DMF, see the DMF 6 Administrator Guide for SGI InfiniteStorage.
+For more information about DMF, see the DMF 6 Administrator Guide.

 Discovering the Active Metadata Server

 This section discusses how to discover the active metadata server using various tools: